tradovate/example-api-js/tutorial/Access/EX-4a-Place-An-Order/README.md

         sec:        'f03741b6-f634-48d6-9308-c8fb871150c2',
     })

+    const $symbol = document.getElementById('symbol')
+    const $input = document.getElementById('buy')

+    $input.addEventListener('click', async () => {
+        if(!$symbol.value) return
         const response = await placeOrder({
             action: ORDER_ACTION.Buy,
-        symbol: 'ETHJ1',
+            symbol: $symbol.value,
             orderQty: 1,
             orderType: ORDER_TYPE.Market,
         })
         console.log(response)
+    })
 }

 //app entry point
 main()
 ```

-We utilize the async/await model to better organize our execution strategy.
-We won't try to call `placeOrder` until `connect` completes.
-Because we
-setup our `placeOrder` function to supply the correct defaults, we only need to supply the required parameters.
-When we run this we will get a 200
-response.
-Even if it says your order failed, if the response is a 200 response then you've placed your order correctly via JS.
+When we put a valid symbol into the input box and press buy, it should place an buy market order for whatever symbol you entered.
+Because we setup our `placeOrder` function to supply the correct defaults, we only need to supply the required parameters.
+When we run this we will get a 200 response.
+Even if the response text says your order failed, if the response is a 200 response then you've placed your order correctly via JS.

 ## A Note About Automated Orders
 One thing that we didn't talk about was the `isAutomated` flag associated with the `placeOrder` data model. `isAutomated` defaults to false,